Elements - Using Presets

 Watch a video

-For example the gallery preset lets you choose between several pre-built variants to give your gallery a stunning look that fits to your style.
+Using presets makes website building a breeze.
+For example, the Gallery preset lets you choose between several pre-built variants to give your gallery a stunning look that fits to your style.
 Variants are just sets of options.
 You can narrow your preset to your needs by using the settings below.

 Chosen settings are always written to your CSS.
 So you can always keep track of what's happening to the code and add your own like in the following example: